8573/irc-bot.rs/README.md

     # no servers are listed; both of these issues should be fixed at some
     # future point.
     servers:
+      - name: Mozilla
-      - host: irc.mozilla.org
+        host: irc.mozilla.org
         port: 6697
         # Whether to use Transport Layer Security.
 Defaults to `true`.
         tls: true
         # A list of channels that the bot should join after connecting.
 Note
-        # that each channel should be wrapped in quotation marks or otherwise
+        # that each channel's name should be wrapped in quotation marks or
-        # escaped so that the '#' is not taken as the start of a comment.
+        # otherwise escaped so that the '#' is not taken as the start of a
+        # comment.
         channels:
-          - '#rust-irc'
+          - name: '#rust-irc'

     # A list of IRC users who will be authorized to direct the bot to run
     # certain priviledged commands.
 For each listed user, the fields `nick`,